Effect-TS/rpc/docs/http-node/index.ts.md

 ## From "@effect/rpc-http-node/Router"

-Re-exports all named exports from the "@effect/rpc-http-node/Router" module as "Router".
+Re-exports all named exports from the "@effect/rpc-http-node/Router" module as `Router`.

 **Signature**